EvanKepner/mutatest/docs/commandline.rst

                             Count of survivors to raise Mutation Exception for system exit.
       --debug               Turn on DEBUG level logging output.
       --nocov               Ignore coverage files for optimization.
+      --timeout_factor FLOAT > 1
+                            If a mutation trial running time is beyond this factor multiplied by the first clean trial running time then that mutation trial is aborted and logged as a timeout.

 Using an INI config file
 ------------------------